 Confirm the Utility of Your Idea

 To further narrow down your ideas to the most patentable concept, consider how patenting each idea would assist or benefit your company.
-When you’re confident in the potential advantage of your idea, spend some time poking around on the various free patent searching databases.
+When you’re confident in the potential advantage of your idea, spend some time poking around on the various free patent searching databases such Google™ patents.
 See if you can find similar things patented and invented by other people.

 Confirm the Novelty of Your Idea